Three rates of convergence or separation via U-statistics in a dependent framework: Online Learning with Pairwise Loss Functions

 \subsection{Online-to-batch conversion for pairwise loss functions with Markov chains}

-We consider a reversible Markov chain~$(X_i)_{i\geq 1}$ with state space~$ E$ satisfying Assumption~\ref{assumption1} with invariant distribution~$\pi$.
-We assume that we have a function~$f : E \to \mathds R$ which defines the ordering of the objects in~$E$.
+We consider a reversible Markov chain~$(X_i)_{i\geq 1}$ with state space~$E$ satisfying Assumption~\ref{assumption1} with stationary distribution~$\pi$.
+Using~\cite[Theorem 16.0.2]{tweedie}, we deduce that there exist constants~$0<\rho<1$ and~$L>0$ such that We assume that we have a function~$f : E \to \mathds R$ which defines the ordering of the objects in~$E$.
 We aim at finding a relevant approximation of the ordering of the objects in~$E$ by selecting a function~$h$ (called a \textit{hypothesis} function) in a space~$\mathcal H$ based on the observation of the random sequence~$(X_i,f(X_i))_{1 \leq i \leq n}$.
 To measure the performance of a given hypothesis~$h: E\times E\to \mathds R$, we use a pairwise loss function of the form~$\ell(h,X,U)$.
 Typically, one could use the \textit{misranking loss} defined by which is~$1$ if the examples are ranked in the wrong order and~$0$ otherwise.
 The goal of the learning problem is to find a hypothesis~$h$ which minimizes the \textit{expected misranking risk}

 [3]